Is the ringing in your ears driving you crazy? Discover what causes tinnitus and whether you may have inherited it.

 Is It Possible That I Inherited This Ringing In My Ears From My Mom and Dad?

 Tinnitus isn’t directly hereditary.
 However, your genes can play a role in this symptom.
 For instance, ear bone changes that can lead to tinnitus can be inherited.
 These changes are caused by abnormal bone growth that can pass down family lines.
-Some of the other conditions that can lead to ringing of the ear may be inherited from your parents, including:
+Some of the other conditions that can lead to ringing in the ear may be inherited from your parents, including:

 - Being prone to inner ear infections or wax build-up